-What he’s saying is that ultimately it’s not God who condemns a person to Hell, but individual sinners and the choices they make.
+What he meant is that ultimately it’s not God who condemns a person to Hell, but individual sinners and the choices they make.

 The truth of the matter is that God is giving people a second chance.
 Right now.
 And a third chance and a fourth chance.
 Every hour that passes is an opportunity for a person to cry out to God and be a recipient of His mercy and grace.
-And God obviously thinks the chances He extends to us in this life are sufficient.
+And God obviously thinks the time He gives us in this life is sufficient.
 When a person dies it will be too late.

 This is similar to the last question about a second chance after death.

 Purgatory (for those of you who may be unfamiliar with this term) is, according to the Catholic Church, a place of torment where people go for a time of suffering in order to be prepared for Heaven.
 It is an unbiblical teaching that has no basis in Scripture.